ClementNerma/Rave/docs/books/hybrid.md

 let names: List<string> = new List<string>(3);
 ```

 Here's a keyword we don't know: `new`.
-It simply creates an _instance_ of a type, an object.
-This won't work on primitive types like `string`.
+It simply creates an _instance_ of a type, and returns it.
+An instance is always an object, excepted for primitive types that are very special - in their case it returns a primitive.

 We give one argument to `List` here: `3` is the length of the list.
 But this syntax is still heavy, so let's shorten this declaration: